-- complete at least four Year 12 ATAR courses or complete a Certificate II (or higher) VET qualification - meet the assessment requirements in at least 10 Year 12 units (up to a maximum of four Year 12 units may be substituted by VET qualifications and endorsed programs).
-You may choose to substitute units with only VET qualifications (up to a total of four units); or with only endorsed programs (up to a total of two units); or with a combination of VET qualifications and endorsed programs (up to a total of four units but with a maximum of two units with endorsed programs) - achieve a minimum of six C grades (or equivalent) in Year 12 units
+units with only VET qualifications (up to a total of four units); or with only endorsed programs (up to a total of two units); or with a combination of VET qualifications and endorsed programs (up to a total of four units, but with a maximum of two units with endorsed programs)

-- demonstrate the literacy and numeracy standard - complete a pair of Year 12 units from WACE English courses (English, Literature or English as Additional Language or Dialect) - complete a pair of Year 12 course units from both List A and List B.
+- achieve a minimum of six C grades (or equivalent) in Year 12 units - demonstrate the literacy and numeracy standard - complete a pair of Year 12 units from WACE English courses (English, Literature or English as Additional Language or Dialect) - complete a pair of Year 12 course units from both List A and List B. - \ The partial completion of a Certificate III or higher may be awarded unit equivalence, if specific criteria are met (refer to sub-section 4.6.3 of the WACE Manual 2019).